blysshua/Pomodoro.sh/README.md

-If you want sound with the notification, uncomment these lines: paplay ~/Music/soft.wav
+If you want sound with the notification, uncomment these lines (lines 26 and 32): paplay ~/Music/soft.wav

 and you can put your path to the sound file that you want to play.
 Make sure it's converted to a .wav file